Overview

 While it offers maximum control and is arguably what makes Budokan unique, the mechanics can also be a bit cumbersome and lead to slower, more plodding matches when compared to the faster-moving 2D fighters of today.
 There are no physics-defying special moves such as fireball or body launcher attacks.

-Below your stamina meter (which recovers slowly over time), there is a "Ki" meter that builds up very slowly when you're not attacking, and though it's not really analogous to today's "Super" meters, the higher your Ki is when attacking, the harder you strike (after which the Ki empties out).
-Thus it's entirely possible (though quite difficult) to knock out an adversary in a single strike after defending and withholding attacks long enough to fill up your Ki entirely.
+Below the stamina meter (which recovers slowly over time), there is a "Ki" meter that builds up very slowly whenever a combatant is not attacking, and though it's not really analogous to today's "Super" meters, the higher the Ki is when attacking, the harder the strike, after which the Ki empties out.
+Thus it's entirely possible (though quite difficult) to knock out an adversary in a single strike after defending and withholding attacks long enough to fill up the Ki entirely.

 Fighting Styles

-Throughout the game, you have the ability to choose from four different fighting styles.
+Throughout the game, there are four different fighting styles.
 The following styles are available:

 - Karate: Unarmed martial arts style